 UHR is the data controller

-UHR is the data controller responsible for the processing of personal data in the admissions system and is responsible for ensuring that your personal data is processed In accordance with:
+UHR is the data controller responsible for the processing of personal data in the admissions register and is responsible for ensuring that your personal data is processed In accordance with:

 - GDPR, the General Data Protection Regulation (EU) 2016/679